accetto/xubuntu-vnc-novnc/local-building-example.md

 The commands in the following example would build and publish the image `accetto/xubuntu-vnc-novnc:latest`.

 The helper utility `builder.sh` will be used.
-Alternatively you can use also the hook scripts themselves.
+Alternatively you can also use the hook scripts directly.

 ### Step 1: `build`